istio/istio.io/content/docs/examples/wip/tutorial/prereq/index.md

 ## Instructors in a guided workshop or participants with their own cluster

-- Access to a Kubernetes cluster with administrator privileges
+- You can access a Kubernetes cluster and have administrator privileges for said cluster.
 - Ability to create a namespace in the cluster per participant

 ## Participants